 Autism Spectrum Disorder

 Autism is a developmental condition that affects how a person interacts with others and the environment.
-People with Autism experience a range or ‘spectrum’ of difficulties, to varying degrees, mainly in relation to social communication, social interaction and restricted or repetitive behaviours and interests.
+People with Autism experience a range of 'spectrum' of difficulties, to varying degrees, mainly concerning social communication, social interaction and restricted or repetitive behaviours and interests.
 There may also be unusual sensory processing issues and interests.
 While they may have areas of particular skills, learning difficulties may coexist.
 Research indicates that Autism occurs in about one in a hundred people.

 A person with pragmatic problems may say inappropriate or unrelated things during conversations, tell stories in a disorganized way or have little variety in language use.

-The person may have difficulty is using language for a variety of uses such as greeting, informing, requesting, compromising, and expressing emotion.
+The person may have difficulty in using language for a variety of uses such as greeting, informing, requesting, compromising, and expressing emotion.